 The Phenomenon of Hope

 Due to the complexities that treating Complex PTSD involve; an approach based on Individual Therapy via the Phenomenon of Hope for Treating Chronic and Complex PTSD (Levi, 2013) indicate that if therapists focus on elements beyond the limits of the traumatic event; using the integration a various approaches and adding the phenomenon of hope variable; it results in greater efficacy, confidence and control (Levi, 2013).
 Evidence indicate that this form of treatment is valuable in treating Complex PTSD, therefore the need for a combination of CBT and psychodynamic therapies in a short term therapeutic approach has been identified as most effective (Levi, 2013).
-This model of the phenomenon of hope is integrated into the treatment through a five stage model in a combination with techniques between CBT and Psychodynamic (Levi, 2013).
-The limitation in this study is that there is not enough research studying the phenomenon of hope and therefore the need for further research with appropriate questionnaires (Levi, 2013).
+This model of the phenomenon of hope is integrated into the treatment through a five stage model in combination with techniques between CBT and Psychodynamic (Levi, 2013).
+The limitation in this study is that there is not enough research studying the phenomenon of hope and therefore there is a need for further research with appropriate questionnaires (Levi, 2013).

 Conclusion